iOTMecit/TREL26-Submission-Material-Testception/README.md

 Then create and activate a virtual environment:

-- `python3 -m venv rlm_env`
+- `python3 -m venv .venv`
-- `source rlm_env/bin/activate`
+- `source .venv/bin/activate`

+- `python -m pip install --upgrade pip`
+- `python -m pip install -r requirements.txt`

-Since Testception is an LLM-based test generation framework, it requires an OpenRouter API key to access the GPT-4o-mini model during scenario generation.
+Since Testception is an LLM-based test generation framework, it requires an OpenRouter API key to access the LLM model during scenario generation.
 The model is used to analyze Crawljax-generated DOM states and produce test scenarios automatically.

 Export your OpenRouter API key:

 - `export OPENROUTER_API_KEY="<your_api_key>"`
+- `export TESTCEPTION_LLM_MODEL="<llm_model_you_chose>"`

 Finally, run Testception with the target application name: